2 EPB 5759. This is the only non

 corridor electric multiple unit in Britain in regular passenger service since preservation.
 Built in 1956 at Eastleigh this was one of the final EPB units, withdrawn in 1995.
 EPB stands for Electro-Pneumatic-Brake.
 Based at Southall.
 It appeared at the 2017 Slade Green depot open day, the 2019 Ramsgate open day and is available for other visits or filming.

 4 Cep 7105.
 This unit contains the only surviving Bep buffet car The unit is running in the refurbished condition.
-The 2 motor coaches are currently at Eastleigh works for the rebuilding of the brake (guards) compartment in the original position.
-See www.cep7105.co.uk.
+The 2 motor coaches were at Eastleigh works for the rebuilding of the brake (guards) compartment in the original position, they are now at Southall.
 The trailer coaches are at the Epping Ongar Railway.

 Motor Luggage Van (MLV) 68001 (pictured at Emudays 2010, hauling 5759).
 This unit has batteries to allow it to operate away from the third rail, for conveying luggage and parcels on dockside lines.
 This is the unit that powered the genuine electric trains, as seen here.
 The current set of batteries were funded by the Heritage Lottery Fund.
 This MLV is now at Southall.

 MLV 68002-The other 1959 built motor luggage van is also at Southall , in working order, fully restored externally in Network South East livery as 9002.
 It appeared at depot open days at Ramsgate and Slade Green.
 68001,68002 and 5759 are the only privately preserved emus to do so since privatisation.
 It is in working order and we would be happy to consider invites to other events.